 - Heat therapy

 - Returning to sport training

 - Personalised home exercise program

-The duration of recovery depends greatly on the severity of the ankle sprain.
-For more severe ankle sprains, a longer recovery time should be expected.
-In general, the time taken for recovery of lateral ankle sprains is as follows:
+The duration of recovery from previous ankle injury depends greatly on the severity of the injury.
+A longer recovery time should be expected for more severe cases of ankle sprains.
+In general, the time taken for recovery from lateral ankle sprains is as follows:

 - Grade 1 (mild) ankle sprains: 3 to 5 weeks

 - Grade 2 (moderate) ankle sprains: 4 to 6 weeks

 - Grade 3 (severe) ankle sprains: 3 to 6 months